lovetingyuan/redux-less/README.md

   getActionType,
   reduxLessMiddlewareWithListener
 } from 'redux-less'
-// or you can use is as below when using an umd version const getReducer = ReduxLess.getReducer
+// or using an umd version with global namespace: `ReduxLess` const getReducer = ReduxLess.getReducer
 ```

 * `getReducer(model: object): function`

   get the reducer function, you can see the example above, it is quite clear
   the model contains `key` as the reducer key and `initialState` as the `state[key]` initial value
   other properties in model must be reducer function
 * `reduxLessMiddleware`

   you must apply "reduxLessMiddleware" to your store